Arg0s1080/mrz/README.md

 # MZR Generator & MRZ Checker

 ## Description:
 MZR is a Machine Readable Zone generator and checker for official travel documents sizes 1, 2 and 3.
-(Passports, national id cards and other travel documents)
+(Passports, national id cards and other travel documents), Visas type A (MRVA) and Visas type B (MRVB)

 MZR Generator and MRZ Checker are built according to International Civil Aviation Organization specifications (ICAO 9303):